itsnebulalol/Apollo/README.md

 ```

 ### Variables
 Variables should be split in groups based on functionality and be given descriptions if applicable.
-Name depends on the type of variable but try and stay close to the format below.
+Name depends on the type of variable but try to stay close to the format below.

 ```java
     // Public fonts used in Apollo Guis.